bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.5 - 2019/06/07 =
+* Fix - JS fatal error when trying to validate a dialog in calendar editor
+* Fix - Infinite loading when creating a calendar (must refresh page)

 = 1.7.4 - 2019/06/06 =
 * Tweak - You can choose the columns to display in the customer booking list ([bookingactivities_list columns="..."], [see the docs](https://booking-activities.fr/en/docs/user-documentation/get-started-with-booking-activities/display-customers-bookings-list-on-the-frontend/))